FAQ – Residence Hall

 Students are responsible for cleaning their own rooms.
 The custodial staff is responsible for cleaning the public areas (hallways, lounges, etc.) and public restrooms.
 Additionally, students are responsible for cleaning their own suite bathrooms on a regular basis with their own cleaning supplies.

-You obtain your Vaughn College ID card from the student services office located in LL17.
+You obtain your Vaughn College ID card from the security office located in AV Room across from the Athletics office.
 You will need your ID card to obtain access to the residence hall.

 Your parking permit can be obtained from the student services office in LL17.
 You need to know your license plate number to properly fill out the paperwork.

 You need to bring your own phone and answering machine.